Agents of Shinra

 - Sexy Backless Outfit: They wear an uniform with a nice gap on the back, making the back, aside from the face, the only portion of visible skin in an otherwhise more straight Spy Catsuit.

-- Berserk Button / Beware the Quiet Ones: While he isn't exactly a social person, he does have close friends and allies, who are not to be harmed in front of him.
+- Beware the Quiet Ones: While he isn't exactly a social person, he does have close friends and allies, who are not to be harmed in front of him.
+He will protect them violently.

-- Blood Knight: Fighting is everything for Ryu, though he does not share Gouki's love of carnage.
-In other words, he's a Lighter and Softer Gouki.
-No wonder Gouki tries to corrupt him with the Satsui no Hado even in this game.
+- Blood Knight: Fighting is everything for Ryu, though he does not share Akuma's love of carnage.
+In other words, he's a Lighter and Softer Akuma.
+No wonder Akuma tries to corrupt him with the Satsui no Hado even in this game.

 - Calling Your Attacks: "Hadoken!", "Shoryuken!" and "Tatsumaki Senpuukyaku", which is rendered unintelligible.